The inspiration struck me like a Zinogre lightning bolt!

 And this is the finished top of my Zinogre armor.
 The skirt consisted out of 8 separate parts which made attaching them quite tricky.

-The Zinogre armor was supposed to be made out of monster parts like skin, claws, bones and scales, so I tried to give it an organic and natural look.
-I’ve never made something like this and so I just experimented with my soldering iron and box cutter as well.
+The Zinogre armor should consist out of monster parts like skin, claws, bones and scales, so I tried to give it an organic and natural look.
+I never made something like this and so I just experimented with my soldering iron and box cutter as well.
 Instead of cutting the edges nice and clean, I made them rough and weavy.
 In addition I burned in lines and dots into the surface.
 The final result looked a little bit like bark or horns and I was happy with that.

 I also made a video of the armor lit up.
 All the cables are still hanging down, but at least everything worked so far.

-Next up: the leg armor.
+Next up: the shoe armor, shin guards and the upper leg armor.
 While I love experimenting, I’m actually also a creature of habit that likes stay with techniques that work.
 So, I simply covered my leg in plastic wrap and duct tape, draw the shapes of my armor pieces on, cut them out, traced them to foam and add details.
 It’s really the same step again and again and while the result might look quite complicated, it’s actually quite simple to build something like this.